 Planned Unit Developments (PUDs) are master metered at the property line.
 Residential meter will be installed in an approved meter box at the first property line.
-Commercial meters, 1 1⁄2" inches and 2" meters are installed either in meter boxes at the property line or in the building being served at the point of the service line entry.
-Larger meters are installed either in concrete meter vaults at the property line or in the building being served at the point of the service line entry-generally in the mechanical room.
+Commercial meters, $1\frac{1}{2}$ " inches and 2" meters are installed either in meter boxes at the property line or in the building being served at the point of the service line entry.
+Larger meters are installed either in concrete meter vaults at the property line or in the building being served at the property line or in the building being served at the property line or in the building being served at the property line or in the building being served at the property line or in the building being served at the property line or in the building being served at the point of the service line entry - generally in the mechanical room.